apache/drill/_docs/configure-drill/075-configuring-user-authentication.md

           }

 5. (Optional) To add or remove different PAM profiles, add or delete the profile names in the `“pam_profiles”` array shown above.
 6. Restart the Drillbit process on each Drill node.
-   * In a MapR cluster, run the following command:

-              maprcli node services -name drill-bits -action restart -nodes <hostname> -f
-   * In a non-MapR environment, run the following command:

         <DRILLINSTALL_HOME>/bin/drillbit.sh restart

 ### Implementing and Configuring a Custom Authenticator